 Midigator’s The Year in Chargebacks report takes an in-depth look at payment disputes.
-The data provides unprecedented insight into why chargebacks happen, how to prevent and fight chargebacks more effectively, and what’s in store for the future.
+The data in this second-annual publication provides unprecedented insight into why chargebacks happen, how to prevent and fight chargebacks more effectively, and what’s in store for the future.

 At Midigator, we believe data analysis is one of the most impactful elements of a successful chargeback management strategy.
 Data-driven decisions produce far better results than guesses and assumptions.
 The Year in Chargebacks report is designed to help you recognize the value of data analysis and the role it can play in chargeback management.

 Ultimately, we want to help you create intelligent, effective strategies that will lead to a significant improvement to your bottom line.

 We hope this resource is valuable to you!

 The data in this study was collected from a subset of merchants who used Midigator to manage chargebacks for 12 consecutive months.
 These merchants were chosen because they represented a broad spectrum of billing models, industries, transaction volumes, and dispute management styles.